lst-cpp-project-2025-2026/practice-project/README.md

     git pull upstream master          # Pull any recent changes from the original repo git push origin master            # Update your fork's master branch
     ```
-2. Create and switch to your new branch. **Use a clear, descriptive name (e.g., matching your issue):**
+2. Create and switch to your new branch. **This name MUST clearly describe the feature you are implementing.**

+    *   **Convention:** Use the format `type/description` (e.g., `feature/add-initial-box` or `fix/update-text-color`).

     ```bash
-    # Replace 'your-name' with your actual name
+    # Example using a descriptive branch name related to the task:
-    git checkout -b feature/add-your-name
+    git checkout -b feature/add-your-name-box
     ```

 #### **Step 6: Code the Feature (In VS Code)**

-1. In **VS Code**, edit the file **`src/main.cpp`** and add the box and your name as specified in your assigned issue.
+1. In VS Code, edit the file **`src/main.cpp`** and add the box and your name.

-2.  **Test your code repeatedly using CMake Tools!**
-    *   Use the **Build** and **Run** buttons in the VS Code status bar to test your changes instantly.
+2. Use the VS Code status bar **Build** and **Run** buttons to test your changes instantly.

-#### **Step 7: Commit and Push Your Changes (In Git Bash)**
+#### **Step 7: Commit and Push Your Changes (In Terminal)**

-1. Go back to **Git Bash**.
-Stage the files you modified:
+1. Stage the files you modified:
     ```bash
     git add src/main.cpp
     ```
-2. "Commit" your changes (save them locally with a descriptive message):
+2. Commit your changes. **CRITICAL: Use a clear, conventional message, and reference the issue number (XX):**
     ```bash
-    # CRITICAL: Use a clear message, and always reference the issue number (XX)!
+    # Example commit message:
-    git commit -m "feat: Add box for [Your Name] and closes #XX"
+    git commit -m "feat: Add box displaying [Your Name] and closes #XX"
     ```
-3. "Push" your new branch to your personal fork on GitHub:
+3. Push your new branch to your personal fork on GitHub:
     ```bash
-    git push origin feature/add-your-name
+    git push origin feature/add-your-name-box
     ```

 #### **Step 8: Create the Pull Request (PR) (On GitHub)**

 1. Go to the GitHub page for **your fork**.
-2. GitHub will notice you just pushed a new branch and prompt you to click **"Compare & pull request."**
+2. Click **"Compare & pull request."**
 3.  **Verify the Direction (VERY IMPORTANT!):**
-    *   **base repository:** `lst-cpp-project-2025-2026/practice-project` (The original project)
+    *   **base repository:** `lst-cpp-project-2025-2026/practice-project` (The main repo)
-    *   **head repository:** `YourUsername/practice-project` (Your fork/feature branch)
+    *   **head repository:** `YourUsername/practice-project` (Your branch)
-4. Write a brief description and ensure your title is clear (e.g., "Add feature for [Your Name] - Closes #XX").
+4. Write a brief description and ensure your title is clear (e.g., "Feature: Add Name Box - Closes #XX").
 5. Click **"Create pull request."**

 #### **Step 9: Review and Merge**

-1. The group lead (`bilal-houari`) will review your code.
-2. If changes are requested, repeat Step 6 (code), Step 7 (commit and push to the *same branch*), and the PR will automatically update!
+1. If changes are requested, repeat Step 6 (code), Step 7 (commit and push to the *same branch*), and the PR will automatically update.
-3. Once approved, the changes will be merged into the main project! **You have successfully completed the workflow!**
+2. Once approved, the changes will be merged into the main project.